TechnoCosmic/zero/README.md

 ### Allocation

 Due to this approach, `memory::allocate()` looks a little different to typical `malloc()` style functions. zero's incarnation takes two parameters beyond the usual size of the memory block requested.

+`uint8_t* memory::allocate(const uint16_t numBytes, uint16_t* allocatedBytes, const SearchStrategy strategy)`

+`uint16_t numBytes`

+The first parameter is the easiest one - how many bytes of memory do you need?

 `uint16_t* allocated`